ActiveThis profile is actively maintained

-The Base Toliara project is a mineral sands mine to be developed and exploited by Base Toliara, a wholly owned subsidiary of the Australia-based Base Resources.
+The Base Toliara project is a planned mineral sands mine to be developed and exploited by Base Toliara, a wholly owned subsidiary of the Australia-based miner Base Resources.
 Mineral sands are beach or dunal sands that contain significant amounts of minerals such as rutile, ilmenite and zircon.
 These minerals are typically used for a variety of consumer goods such as paint, paper and plastics, toothpaste, sun cream and ceramics.
-Base Resources has only one other project which already is in operation: the Kwale Mineral Sands Operation project in Kenya.
-This mine operates through the local subsidiary Base Titanium.
+Base Resources has only one other project which already is in operation: the Kwale Mineral Sands Operation project in Kenya, which operates through the local subsidiary Base Titanium.

-The Toliara mine is situated in the Ranobe deposit in south-west Madagascar, 45 kilometres north of the regional town and port of Toliara.
+The Toliara mine would be situated in the Ranobe deposit in south-west Madagascar, 45 kilometres north of the regional town and port of Toliara.
 It contains all three of these minerals.
-Base Resources has described the Toliara project as “a world class mineral sands development”.
 The Definitive Feasibility Study estimates that the mine has a total mineral resources of 1,293 million tonnes and that it will have a 33-year mine lifespan.
 Later accounts state that, during drilling tests, Base Resources has discovered new deposits which will likely extend the lifespan of the mine well beyond 33 years.
 The mine will have an annual average production of 780 thousand tonnes of ilmenite, 53 thousand tonnes of zircon, and 7 thousand tonnes of rutile.

 The project will involve the construction of processing facilities at the mine site, a power plant slightly inland on the Ranobe Deposit, a dedicated 55-kilometre haulage road to link the mine to an existing port at Toliara to ship its goods overseas, a bridge across the Fihirana River and specialised port facilities.
 The project is estimated to cost USD 595 million.